lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 - Single machine scheduler: This scheduler provides basic features on a local process or thread pool.
-It can only be used on a single machine nd does not scale.
+It can only be used on a single machine and does not scale.
 It's not interesting in the context of HPC.

 - Distributed scheduler: This scheduler is more sophisticated, offers more features, but also requires a bit more effort to set up.